Ada Mee

-Ada Mee (born 1946) is a German artist based in Heidelberg.
-She works across various mediums, including painting, lithography, photography.
+Ada Mee (born 1946) is a German artist based in Heidelberg who works across various mediums, including painting, lithography and photography.

 Life

 Ada Mee was born 1946 in Thuringia and lived in Jena until her escape to the Federal Republic of Germany in 1952.
-She grew up in Bremen, the Eifel, the Swabian Jura and in Stuttgart, where she graduated from school.
-She studied architecture in Karlsruhe, finishing as qualified engineer.
+She grew up in Bremen, the Eifel, the Swabian Jura and Stuttgart, where she graduated from school.
+She studied architecture in Karlsruhe, finishing as a qualified engineer.
 She currently lives in Heidelberg and is married with one daughter.

 Career

 Mee is a member of the Bundesverband Bildender Künstlerinnen und Künstler (German Association of Fine Artists), the Heidelberger Forum für Kunst (Arts Forum of Heidelberg) and the Kunsthöfle Gallery in Stuttgart-Bad Cannstatt.